Jan Juc Surf Life Saving Club beach access ramp

 The project is jointly funded by the Great Ocean Road Coast and Parks Authority and Coastal Environment Program Public Access and Risk Funding from the Department of Environment, Land, Water and Planning.
 These works are also supported by the Great Ocean Road Visitor Experience Uplift grant from the Victorian Government.

-Any proposed design changes will remain focussed on accessibility and functionality to provide safer access for lifesavers, pedestrians and maintenance vehicles and equipment.
-Construction on the ramp will not begin until after June 2023.
-We will provide further information once designs have been updated.
+Any proposed design changes will remain focussed on accessibility and functionality to provide safer access for lifesavers, pedestrians, maintenance vehicles and equipment.
+The redesign of the ramp will take some time and we will provide an update to the community with an opportunity to provide feedback on the final design.

 A maritime engineer with over 20 years of experience in marine and coastal projects has been engaged to produce the beach access ramp design, based on the predicted impacts of climate change.